Parineeti Chopra

 Parineeti Chopra ([pəriːniːt̪iː ˈtʃoːpɽaː]; born 22 October 1988) is an Indian actress who primarily works in Hindi films.
 Chopra is a recipient of several accolades, including a Filmfare and a National Film Award.
-She has appeared in Forbes India's Celebrity 100 list since 2013.
+Chopra has appeared in Forbes India's Celebrity 100 list since 2013.

-After obtaining a triple honours degree in business, finance and economics from Manchester Business School, Chopra returned to India during the 2009 economic recession and joined Yash Raj Films as a public relations consultant.
-Later, she signed a deal with the company as an actress.
-She made her acting debut with the 2011 romantic comedy Ladies vs Ricky Bahl, winning the Filmfare Award for Best Female Debut.
-She followed it by garnering acclaim for her starring roles in the box office hits— Ishaqzaade (2012), Shuddh Desi Romance (2013) and Hasee Toh Phasee (2014).
-The first of these won her the National Film Award – Special Mention while the former two earned her nominations for the Filmfare Award for Best Actress.

-This success was followed by several poorly received films and a three-year hiatus.
-Her only successful films during this period were the horror-comedy Golmaal Again (2017) and the war drama Kesari (2019), in which she had a brief role.
-In 2021, Chopra earned critical praise for her leading roles in the black comedy Sandeep Aur Pinky Faraar and the sports biopic Saina.
-She received another Filmfare nomination for Best Actress for the former.
-She has since played a supporting role in Uunchai (2022).
+After obtaining a triple honours degree in business, finance and economics from Manchester Business School, Chopra made her acting debut with the 2011 romantic comedy Ladies vs Ricky Bahl, winning the Filmfare Award for Best Female Debut.
+She followed it by garnering acclaim for her starring roles in the box-office hits Ishaqzaade (2012), Shuddh Desi Romance (2013) and Hasee Toh Phasee Kill Dil(2014).
+The first of these won her the National Film Award – Special Mention.
+This success was followed by a three-year hiatus and several poorly received films, with the exception of the horror-comedy Golmaal Again (2017) and the war drama Kesari (2019), in which she had a brief role.
+Chopra has since earned praise for her roles in the black comedy Sandeep Aur Pinky Faraar (2021) and the biographical drama Amar Singh Chamkila (2024), and had a supporting role in the ensemble film Uunchai (2022).

 In addition to her acting career, Chopra is a prominent celebrity endorser for brands and products.
 She has sung some of her film songs, including "Maana Ke Hum Yaar Nahin" and "Teri Mitti".
 In 2022, Chopra ventured into television by judging the reality show Hunarbaaz: Desh Ki Shaan on Colors TV.
+Chopra is married to politician Raghav Chadha in 2023, the couple welcomed their first child on 20 October 2025, and named their son as 'Neer'.